FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

-With these definitions, the Relevant Lower Bound is always smaller than the Relevant Upper Bound (if both exist), and the two relevant bounds are used analogously as the two tightest bounds in the binary search.
+With these definitions, the Relevant Lower Bound is always smaller than the Relevant Upper Bound (if both exist), and the two relevant bounds are used analogously as the two tightest bounds in the [Binary Search](#binary-search).
 When they meet the stopping conditions, the Relevant Bounds are used in the output.

 ### Consequences